cacosta/caoi.github.io/_posts/2014-03-14-quick-and-dirty-dev-setup-newbie.md

 When you're new to coding the web, it can be overwhelming.
 There are so many tools, languages, plugins, frameworks, terminologies, resources, and documentation, it's easy to get overwhelmed.
 I know I certainly did.

 There are two setup guides that I often refer to when getting a computer **"code ready"**, they are: [Mac Dev Setup](https://github.com/nicolashery/mac-dev-setup) by Nicolas Hery and [Install How-to](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/) by Moncef Belyamani.
-Both provide an exhaustive list of everything you need to get up-and-running on any Apple MAC OSX system but the entire list can be very overwhelming for a someone new to coding and the majority of tools you won't need until you become a more experienced programmer.
+Both resources provide an exhaustive list of everything you need to get code ready on any Apple MAC OSX system but they can be very overwhelming for a someone new to coding.
+The majority of tools listed you won't need if all you are trying to build is a basic website o app until you become a more experienced programmer.

-To help navigate these torrid installation waters as a newbie coder, I created a straightforward setup guide that walks you through everything you will need to get started coding for the web with basic HTML, CSS, and JavaScript.
+To help navigate these torrid installation waters as a newbie coder, I created a straightforward setup guide that walks you through everything you will need to get started coding basic websites and apps with HTML, CSS, and JavaScript.
 It is divided into two categories: *Basic Setup* and *Enhancements*.
 The [Basic Setup](#basic-setup) guides you through the essential tools, applications, and resources you will need to get coding right away.
 [Enhancements](#enhancements) are the "extras", plugins and configurations that I personally like to use to enhance my personal development workflow and make it more efficient.

-<i class="fa fa-exclamation-circle fa-lg alarm"></i> **Note**
+<i class="fa fa-exclamation-circle fa-lg alarm"></i> **Notes**

+*As part of the installation process, you will download various tools from the Internet.
+Make sure you are connected to the Internet before you begin.*

 *I suggest you complete the <strong>Homework</strong> section at the end of each installation step (indicated by the <i class="fa fa-coffee"></i> symbol) before proceeding to the next step as some of the knowledge gained is useful in understanding the the next installation process.*